afridi044/examcraft-frontend/docs/environment-setup.md

 - Verify your Supabase configuration
 - Check if the user is properly authenticated
 - Review the network tab for failed API calls

+### "Failed to generate flashcards" Error

+- Check your internet connection
+- Verify your OpenRouter API key is valid
+- Ensure the topic name is provided
+- Check the browser console for detailed error messages

+### Flashcards Not Saving to Database

+- Verify your Supabase configuration
+- Check if the user is properly authenticated
+- Ensure topic selection is valid
+- Review the network tab for failed API calls

 ## Support